MengLiu90/AUKCAT-Neural-Network-Model-for-Kcat-Prediction/README.md

 # AUKCAT-Neural-Network-Model-for-Kcat-Prediction
 AUKCAT NN model is a neural network–based framework designed to predict enzyme turnover numbers (kcat) from structured biochemical features.
 The model takes as input a triplet of features representing either the substrate (or product), enzyme EC number, and species, and outputs predicted kcat values.

-This repository contains a unified architecture trained under two input feature modes and two training strategies, resulting in four variants of the model.
+This repository contains a unified architecture trained under two input feature modes and two training strategies, resulting in four variants of the model:
+1. Multi-Species Kcat Prediction (Substrate-EC-Species As Input)
+2. Human-Specialist kcat Prediction (Substrate-EC-Species As Input)
+3. Multi-Species Kcat Prediction (Product-EC-Species As Input)
+4. Human-Specialist kcat Prediction (Product-EC-Species As Input)

 ## Dependencies
 1. pytorch 1.10.0